 Find out whether Your Job Fulfills You

 Ever wondered why you devote so much time, energy and expertise to your current job?
-Well you’re not alone.
+Well, you’re not alone.
 At one time or another, many of us have thought about whether it’s time for a change.
 Before you turn in your resignation, consider whether your job is fulfilling your needs.

 It’s Not Always “About the Benjamin’s”

 Job satisfaction is seldom measured by the amount of the paycheck (although it may make less than ideal working conditions more bearable).
 Job satisfaction can be personal; what may be important to one person may not be for another.
-For example, one person may have a strong need to feel that she plays an important role to society.
+For example, one person may have a strong need to feel that she plays an important role in society.
 However, her co-worker may view opportunities for advancement and recognition as her priorities.
 So how do you measure your job satisfaction?
 These six questions can help you figure out: